 For current available start dates please check the calendar on the right.

 Arrival & Orientation

-On Monday morning you will make you way (a short walk) to the local team offices where will receive a full orientation.
-A representative from the local team will fill you in on local and regional customs, traveling, rules and recommendations, and of course, what to expect from your volunteering experience.
-This is a great opportunity to get to know your hosts, meet your fellow volunteers, and ask any last questions you may have.
-You will then be taken to your projects site where you will be introduced to the onsite project team and settled into your project work.
+On Monday morning the local team provide an orientation covering Oaxaca in general, customs, rules and recommendations and, of course, information about the project and your role.
+This is a great opportunity to ask any last minute questions.
+You will then be taken to your project site where you will be introduced to the onsite project team and settle into your project work.
 Easy!

 - Arrival/Departure Airport: Xoxocotlan International Airport, Oaxaca City, Oaxaca, Mexico (Code: OAX)

-For those who require extra nights, an additional fee of US$20 per night must be paid directly to your program coordinator on arrival in Mexico.
+For those who require extra nights, an additional fee of USD20 per night must be paid directly to your program coordinator on arrival in Mexico.
 Additional accommodation subject to availability.